PrefectHQ/prefect-recipes/prefect-v1-legacy/devops/monitoring/README.md

 ## Source Repository

 The source location for this content is [PrefectHQ/prefect-recipes](https://github.com/prefecthq/prefect-recipes).
-At the time of writing this, it exists in the branch [prom-monitoring](https://github.com/PrefectHQ/prefect-recipes/tree/prom-monitoring/monitoring).
 This is a base ‘recipe’ - the expectation is that the helm-chart and docker_setup are modified for each environment (detailed below).
 The directory contains the following: